 Our experience and client feedback has allowed us to select partners who provide the most consistent and cost effective results for our clients and build a network of partners who we can trust to hold our clients best interests at heart.

-Also if you are planning to stay in France or if you still owning property here, what impact does this have on your taxes?
-This is a key area we help our clients navigate to ensure their affairs are arranged in the most tax efficient manner possible.
+Also if you are planning to stay in France or if you still owning property here, what impact does this have on your taxes in France?
+This is a key area we help our clients navigate to ensure their affairs are arranged in the most tax-efficient manner possible.

 A key area often overlooked when selling your property is the competitiveness of your exchange deal.
 The extortionate charges of high street banks can easily be avoided though.